vamaresh/swenlink-accounting/PREMIUM-STATUS.md

 ## Implementation Status

-Creating `index-premium.html` with full Clerk + Supabase integration.
+Maintaining `index.html` with full Clerk + Supabase integration.

 This is a production-ready SaaS application with:
 - Clerk authentication (no passwords stored)